chappers72/trailfinders-stage1/README.md

 ## Feedback

-For any clarifications or feedback on this exercise, please contact Sam (sam@sgb.io)
+For any clarifications or feedback on this exercise, please contact Steve (stevenjchapman@gmail.com)